 \subsubsection{Offspring Heuristic Generation}

-The parent selection is the first step of generating offspring, in which a set of parent heuristics $\boldsymbol{S}$ are selected from the current population.
-In order to take into account the convergence and diversity of the heuristic search process, the dominance-dissimilarity score is employed to guide the probability of parent selection.
+The parent selection is the first step of generating offspring, in which a set of parent heuristics $\boldsymbol{P}_{parent}$ are selected from the current population.
+To consider both convergence and diversity in the heuristic search process, the dominance-dissimilarity score is utilized to guide the probability of parent selection.
 A higher dominance-dissimilarity score indicates a lower likelihood of being dominated or a more diverse code segment, making it preferable.
 The parents are selected with probability proportional to their dominance-dissimilarity scores.
 The details can be found in Appendix~\ref{sup:algorithms}.

-The parent heuristics are used as samples in the prompt to instruct LLM to generate offspring heuristics.
+The selected parent heuristics serve as samples in the prompt to instruct LLM in generating offspring heuristics.
 We employ five different search operators with diverse prompt strategies adapted from EoH~\cite{liu2024eoh} to produce offspring heuristics.
-The details of these prompts can be found in Appendix~\ref{sup:operator}.
+The details of these prompts can be found in Appendix ~\ref{sup:operator}.